| | |

 How do you store leftover meatloaf?

-Any leftovers can be refrigerated for up to 2 days.
-For long-term storage, wrap meatloaf in plastic wrap, place it in a zip-top freezer bag, and remove all excess air.
+Any leftovers can be stored in the refrigerator for up to 2 days.
+For long-term storage, wrap the meatloaf in plastic wrap, place it in a zip-top freezer bag, and remove all excess air.
 Store in the freezer for up to six months.

-To thaw, remove meatloaf from the freezer and allow it to thaw in the refrigerator overnight.
-To reheat, remove the meatloaf from the plastic bag and wrap and place it in a microwave-safe container.
-Cover and cook on HIGH in 2 minutes increments until warm.
+To thaw, remove the meatloaf from the freezer and refrigerate it overnight.
+To reheat, remove the meatloaf from the plastic bag, wrap it, and place it in a microwave-safe container.
+Cover and cook on HIGH in 2-minute increments until warm.

 What do you serve with meatloaf?